 Presented in a workshop intensive setting.
 Enrichment students seeking to enroll in this course require previous training and/or experience in theatre.
 May be repeated up to 6 credits if content changes.
-Prerequisite:

-- admission to the MA in theatre production or department consent. - TH 587.
+Prerequisite: admission to the MA in theatre production or department consent. - TH 587.
 Theatre Pedagogy (4).
 Student will be given individualized instruction in teaching practices and will participate in journal writing, critiquing, counseling, coaching, advising, leading discussion, and grading.
 TH 487 and TH 587 are equivalent courses; students may not receive credit for more than one.
 May be repeated up to 8 credits.

 Prerequisite: TH 501 - TH 588.
 Dramaturgy (3).
 Foundations in the research as applied to theatre production, including author, the world of the play, production history, critical analysis, images, and sources, with attention to the influences of social history, culture, and environment on the production. - TH 589.
 International Applied Studies (1-6).
 Applied research at international venues.
 May be repeated up to 6 credits. - TH 591.
 Workshop (1-6).
 No more than two workshops for a combined maximum of 8 credits can be applied toward a master's program. - TH 593.
 Dramaturgical Practicum (1-3).
 Practical experience in dramaturgy within the context of theatre production.
 May be repeated up to 6 credits.
 Prerequisite: TH 588. - TH 595.
 Culminating Portfolio (1).
 LiveText portfolio will be employed to build professional portfolios, documenting theatre training and compliance with state certification and NCATE standards.
 Grade will either be S or U. - TH 596.
 Individual Study (1-6).
 May be repeated for credit. - TH 598.
 Special Topics (1-6).
 Course content identified by title in the university class schedule.
-May be repeated for credit under different titles. - TH 599.
+May be repeated for credit under different titles.

+TH 599.
 Seminar (1-5).
-May be repeated for credit. - TH 600.
+May be repeated for credit.

+TH 600.
 Capstone Practicum (1).

 Mentored practicum in directing techniques where student demonstrates mastery of the skills acquired in the program; through the direction of, and participation in, a series of one-act projects in the classroom setting.
 This course is taken the final summer of study and must be completed satisfactorily in order to advance to the final requirement for graduation, the creative project (TH 700, Thesis).
 Prerequisite: completion of, or concurrent enrollment in, all course work leading to the creative project.
-Grade will be either S or U. Prerequisite: admission to the MA in
+Grade will be either S or U. Prerequisite: admission to the MA in theatre production or department consent.

-- theatre production or department consent. - TH 696.
+TH 696.
 Individual Study (1-6).
-May be repeated if subject is different. - TH 698.
+May be repeated if subject is different.

+TH 698.
 Special Topics (1-6).
-May be repeated if subject is different. - TH 699.
+May be repeated if subject is different.

+TH 699.
 Seminar (1-6).
-May be repeated if subject is different. - TH 700.
+May be repeated if subject is different.

+TH 700.
 Master's Thesis Project (1-6).

-Designed to credit and record supervised study for the master's examination.
-May be repeated up to 6 credits.
-Grade will either be S or U. Prerequisite: permission of chair of student's graduate faculty supervisory committee.
+Designed to credit and record supervised study for the master's thesis, non-thesis project, studio project, public recital, and/or examination.
+May be repeated for credit not to exceed 6 credits for MA degree and 12 credits for MFA degree.
+The grade will either be S or U. Prerequisite: permission of chair of student's graduate faculty supervisory committee.

-University and Enrichment Courses UNIV 509.
-Civic Engagement (3).
+University and Enrichment Courses

+UNIV 509.
+Civic Engagement (Put on reserve 9/16/19) (3).
 Student will use program of study content knowledge to improve a community situation.
 May be repeated up to 12 credits.
-Grade will either be S or U. UNIV 509, FCSG 509, EDAD 509, and EDCS 509 are cross-listed courses, students may not receive credit for both.
+Grade will either be S or U. (Put on reserve 9/16/19, will go inactive 8/24/22) UNIV 509, FCSG 509, EDAD 509, and EDCS 509 are cross-listed courses, students may not receive credit for both.